98cj/Jeet-Chaudhari/index.md

 - **Technologies/Tools Used:** Metasploit, Phonesploit, Android Studio, XML, and Gennymotion.

-## 6. Wi-fi Vulnerability Assessment : _Jan-2020_
+## 6. Exploiting vulnerabilities of Wireless Networks : _Jan-2020_
-- In this project, I have analyzed the insecurity of WLAN by performing attacks like De-Authentication attack, DNS spoofing, Denial of Service (DOS), MITM, Fake Access Point, and Password Recovery.
+- In this project, I showcased the insecurity of Wifi networks by performing attacks like De-Authentication attack, DNS spoofing, Denial of Service (DOS), MITM, Fake Access Point and Password cracking.

 - **Technologies/Tools Used:** Atheros Adapter (AR9271 Chipset), Ettercap, setoolkit, aircrack-ng, pyrit, hostapd, and Metasploit.